Analyticsphere/p2-documentation-Ver0.1/README.md

     - join tables that have multiple versions
     - take care to use coalesce appropriately to combine mutual columns
     - take care to include columns unique to either source table in the target table
-- createControlledTier
+- createSensitiveTier
     - Takes the Clean Connect tables that resulted from the Clean Rows.
-    - Filters them down to the Controlled Tier.
+    - Filters them down to the Sensitive Tier.

 # Thoughts on the future state of PR2: